indiana-university/rivet-stickers/README.md

 ### `rivet-stickers.js`

 Use the module bundle for development or prototyping.
-All stickers are included.
+The Rivet Sticker Element and all stickers are included.

 ```html
 <script type="module" src="./rivet-stickers/dist/rivet-stickers.js"></script>